chriscareycode/nagiostv-4-nodejs/README.md

 # NagiosTV 4

-This is a version of NagiosTV for Nagios4 servers.
+This is a version of NagiosTV for Nagios 4.x servers.

 Nagios Core 4.0.7 and newer comes with new JSON CGI's https://labs.nagios.com/2014/06/19/exploring-the-new-json-cgis-in-nagios-core-4-0-7-part-1/